azproduction/autopolyfiller/README.md

 [![NPM Version](https://badge.fury.io/js/autopolyfiller.png)](https://npmjs.org/package/autopolyfiller) [![Build Status](https://travis-ci.org/azproduction/autopolyfiller.png?branch=master)](https://travis-ci.org/azproduction/autopolyfiller) [![Coverage Status](https://coveralls.io/repos/azproduction/autopolyfiller/badge.png?branch=master&)](https://coveralls.io/r/azproduction/autopolyfiller) [![Code Climate](https://codeclimate.com/github/azproduction/autopolyfiller.png)](https://codeclimate.com/github/azproduction/autopolyfiller) [![Dependency Status](https://gemnasium.com/azproduction/autopolyfiller.png)](https://gemnasium.com/azproduction/autopolyfiller)

 This is like [Autoprefixer](https://github.com/ai/autoprefixer), but for JavaScript polyfills.
 It scans your code and applies only required polyfills.
-[Live example](http://azproduction.ru/autopolyfiller).
+[Live&nbsp;example](http://azproduction.ru/autopolyfiller).

 Assume you code is `Object.keys(window)`. `Object.keys` polyfill is required to run it [in any browser](http://kangax.github.io/es5-compat-table/#Object.keys) (include IE7).
 On the other hand this code can be executed on iOS 7 Safari without any polyfills.
 AutoPolyfiller knows about ES5 and ES6 features and their support in browsers.
 It can help you to write cutting-edge JavaScript without thinking about ES shims and shivs.